LIDR-academy/AI4Devs-stopwatch-2510-sr/stopwatch-CET/prompts.md

 # Prompt 3 (responding to prompt 2 questions)

 1) Yes.
 2) Full-width components that scale to the viewport on smaller screens?
 3) Yes.

+# Prompt 4 (plus attached screenshot of how it looked)

+The stopwatch watch milliseconds location under seconds layout causes the seconds to not be aligned with the minutes beside it.
+See attached screenshot.
+Can you make it so the HH:MM:SS are fully aligned and the miliseconds small font is located under SS?